awconway/spiritR/README.md

 # spiritR

 This package contains an Rmarkdown template for a clinical trial protocol adhering to the [SPIRIT](http://www.spirit-statement.org/) checklist.
+This package was inspired by the Spirit Electronic Protocol Tool & Resource (SEPTRE) software program.

 Contained within the template is a section for each of the elements that should be adressed in a clinical trial protocol.
 Links to the SPIRIT statement guidance about what should be addressed in each element are provided.